dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 - **Vocabulary**

-The size of vocabulary requires careful design, most specifically in order to manage the size.
-The misspelling like come, cmoe will be considered as seperate words which can lead to increase in vocabulary.
+The size of vocabulary requires careful design, most specifically in order to manage the size. <span class='saddlebrown'>The misspelling like come, cmoe will be considered as seperate words which can lead to increase in vocabulary.</span>

 - **Sparsity**

-Sparse representations are harder to model both for computational reasons (space and time complexity).
-There will be a lot of zeros as input vectors will be one hot encoded of vocabulary size.
+Sparse representations are harder to model both for computational reasons (space and time complexity). <span class='saddlebrown'>There will be a lot of zeros as input vectors will be one hot encoded of vocabulary size.</span>

 - **Ordering**

-Discarding word order ignores the context, and in turn meaning of words in the document (semantics).
-Context and meaning can offer a lot to the model, that if modeled could tell the difference between the same words differently arranged (“this is interesting” vs “is this interesting”), synonyms (“old bike” vs “used bike”), and much more.
-This is one of the crucial drawbacks of using BoW models.
+Discarding word order ignores the context, and in turn meaning of words in the document (semantics). <span class='saddlebrown'> Context and meaning can offer a lot to the model, that if model could tell the difference between the same words differently arranged (“this is interesting” vs “is this interesting”), synonyms (“old bike” vs “used bike”), and much more.
+This is one of the crucial drawbacks of using BoW models.</span>

 ## Embeddings

-Embeddings are the answer to mitigate the drawbacks of above model.
+Embeddings are the answer to mitigate the drawbacks of BoW model.
 Embeddings take into account the context and semantic meanings of words by producing a n-dimensional vector corresponding to that word.
+This vector captures the semantic meaning.
 We will look into some of the popular ways of creating embeddings using different methods.

 ### Word2Vec

 Ahh, the title, Word2Vec, converts a word to vector.
 [Mikilov et al](https://arxiv.org/pdf/1301.3781.pdf) developed the word2vec toolkit that allows to use pretrained embeddings.
-But how?
-Word2vec is similar to an autoencoder, encoding each word in a vector.
+But how? <span class='blue'>Word2vec is similar to an autoencoder, encoding each word in a vector.
 Word2Vec trains words against other words that neighbor them in the input corpus.
-Word2Vec consists of 3-layer neural network (not very deep) i.e. input layer, hidden layer and output layer.
-Depending on which model (skip-gram or cbow), we feed in word and train to predict neighbouring words or feed neighbouring words and train to predict missing word.
+Word2Vec consists of 3-layer neural network (not very deep) i.e. input layer, hidden layer and output layer.</span> Depending on which model (skip-gram or cbow), we feed in word and train to predict neighbouring words or feed neighbouring words and train to predict missing word.
 Once we obtain trained model, we remove last output layer and when we input a word from vocabulary, output given by hidden layer will be "embedding of the input word".

 If the network is given enough training data (tens of billions of words), it produces word vectors with intriguing characteristics.
 Words with similar meanings appear in clusters, and clusters are spaced such that some word relationships, such as analogies, can be reproduced using vector math.
 The famous example is that, with highly trained word vectors, "king - man + woman = queen."
 Patterns such as “Man is to Woman as Brother is to Sister” can be generated through algebraic operations on the vector representations of these words such that the vector representation of “Brother” - ”Man” + ”Woman” produces a result which is closest to the vector representation of “Sister” in the model.
 Such relationships can be generated for a range of semantic relations (such as Country–Capital) as well as syntactic relations (e.g. present tense–past tense).
 A similar example of the result of a vector calculation vec(“Madrid”) - vec(“Spain”) + vec(“France”) is closer to vec(“Paris”) than to any other word vector.